 Schedule B – Personal Property

 Schedule B lists many categories of all other property besides real estate.
 There is a category for other.
 A 401K or other ERISA type retirement savings plan must be listed here even though you may state “not in bankruptcy estate”.
-All bank accounts, jewelry, collections and other property must be listed on this schedule, with the value as of the date of filing listed.
+All bank accounts, jewelry, collections, and other property such as your investment portfolios that you’ve built up with your Broker zum Trading must be listed on this schedule, with the value as of the date of filing listed.
 Motor vehicles are scheduled under item 25.

 Schedule C – Property Claimed as Exempt